XBee Wi-Fi Over WAN IP [SPIN]

 History

-When the packets reached Tumber’s system, they were displayed on a large lighted sign he created using LED strips.
+When the packets reached Tumber’s system, they were displayed on a large, lighted sign he created using LED strips.
 Each of us recorded video in real time of the packets being sent from my end in the United States (California), being received in Belgium and displayed on his sign.
 I created a split-screen video showing my end and his end, however all videos on my YouTube channel were lost, so the only video left is the one he did, which can be seen above on his channel.

-Current Project
+Current Project Plan

 I chose to be the receiver this time, because it is far easer to send, than to receive.
 When you’re the sender, you need only connect the XBee Wi-Fi to your network and set the destination IP address.
 As the receiver, you must connect the XBee Wi-Fi to your network, but you would also need to forward packets coming into your WAN IP address to the XBee module on your network.
 The way to do this varies with different router brands / models.
+You also have to be able to determine your WAN address.

 Getting Started